Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 For a comprehensive analysis of retatrutide side effects and tolerability data, see our retatrutide side effects guide.

 Eli Lilly has indicated plans to submit a New Drug Application (NDA) for retatrutide in 2026.
 The submission will be anchored by TRIUMPH-1 and TRIUMPH-2 data, with TRIUMPH-4 providing supplementary evidence for a potential knee OA comorbidity indication.
+The cross-asset comparison here is moving fast — the recently approved oral candidate is covered in Foundayo (orforglipron) FDA approval.

 | Feature | Retatrutide | Tirzepatide | Semaglutide |